Beginner’s Guide to NCFM Certification Exam:

-This certification is designed to offer knowledge of basic principles and their application in the equity derivatives market.
-Beginning with an introduction and definition of derivatives, their role, limitations, and utility, the curriculum goes on to discuss trading futures and options before culminating with the methods of tracking, settlement, accounting and taxation of derivatives on the exchange.
+This certification is designed to offer knowledge of basic principles and their application in equity derivatives.
+Beginning with an introduction and definition of derivatives, their role, limitations, and utility, the curriculum goes on to discuss trading futures and options before culminating with the methods of tracking, settlement, accounting, and taxation of derivatives on the exchange.

 This certification can be especially useful for individual investors, employees of BPOs or IT companies, employees of brokers, or sub-brokers along with those interested in the field.

 Exam Weightage or Breakdown:

 It must be kept in mind that different topics covered in the curriculum content are not weighted equally in the exam and the candidates should be aware of the exam weightage or breakdown.
 This could help them prepare better and ensure they are well prepared for high weightage areas to be able to score well during the exam.